-The Parent Information Center on Special Education (PIC on Special Education) is New Hampshire’s Parent Training and Information Center.
+The Parent Information Center on Special Education is New Hampshire’s Parent Training and Information Center.
 Since 1975, the PIC has been providing information, training, and support to families who have a child with a disability to help them be effective team members in the special education process.

 The National Parent Center on Transition and Employment, from Minnesota’s Parent Training and Information Center (PACER), keeps the needs of families at the forefront and helps youth with disabilities find success in postsecondary education, employment, and life in the community.

 State transition websites

 These websites were developed for specific states, but much of their information applies to all:

 - Connecticut: Secondary Transition Resources is the entry point to a host of transition-related resources on the Connecticut State Department of Education site.

 - Maine: Transition information is included in the Special Education part of the State of Maine website.
 There is more in the Support and Supervision, Laws and Regulations, and Programs links on their sidebar.

 - Massachusetts: Youth on the Move provides transition information, strategies, and resources to teachers, counselors, family members, and community providers.
 Secondary Transition is the resource page on the Massachusetts Department of Elementary and Secondary Education website.
+Secondary Transition Resources and Materials lists a wide variety of resources.

-- New Jersey: Transition from School to Adult Life is the transition section of the State of New Jersey Department of Education.
+- New Jersey: The New Jersey Transition Toolkit from the New Jersey Department of Education.

 - New York: Transition from School to Post School for Students with Disabilities is the entry point to transition resources on the New York State Department of Education website.
 NYS also has a Transition Services Professional Development Support Center (PDSC) at Cornell University.
 Some pages are open; others require you to set up a free account.